 The Board believes that no particular leadership structure is inherently superior to all others under all circumstances.
-It determines from time to time the structure that best serves the interests of the Company and its shareholders under the thenprevailing circumstances.
-Currently, Louis Camilleri serves as our non-executive Chairman, and André Calantzopoulos serves as our Chief Executive Officer.
+It determines from time to time the structure that best serves the interests of the Company and its shareholders under the then-prevailing circumstances.
+Currently, Louis C. Camilleri serves as our non-executive Chairman, and André Calantzopoulos serves as our Chief Executive Officer.

 As Chairman, Mr. Camilleri facilitates communication between the Board and management and assists the CEO with long-term strategy.
 He presides at all meetings of shareholders and of the Board and assists in the preparation of agendas and materials for Board meetings, working together with the Presiding Director, who approves the agendas before they are disseminated to the Board.
 Input is sought from all directors as to topics they wish to review.
-Mr. Camilleri ceased to be an employee of the Company on December 31, 2014, and the Board has determined that he now qualifies as independent under the listing standards of the New York Stock Exchange and Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Board also has a Presiding Director as described immediately below.